CMMC Phase One started November 10! Here's everything you need to know.

 • Supply Chain Requirements and Processes (3.17.3)

-In previous revisions of NIST SP 800-171, security controls “expected to be routinely satisfied by nonfederal organizations without specification” were “tailored” out of the NIST SP 800-53 moderate baseline with the tag “NFO”.
+In previous revisions of NIST SP 800-171, security controls “expected to be routinely satisfied by NFOs without specification” were “tailored” out of the NIST SP 800-53 moderate baseline with the tag “NFO.”

 In essence, NIST made more than 60 assumptions about security controls that federal contractors ought to have already had in place.

-The problem, of course, is that unless a requirement is specified there is on guarantee that the requirement will be implemented at all.
+The problem, of course, is that unless a requirement is specified, there is no guarantee that the requirement will be implemented at all.

 For example, policies and procedures are necessary to document management decisions and verify that the security control environment is implemented correctly, operating as intended, and producing the desired outcomes.

-However, policies and procedures are an NFO control in NIST SP 800-171 revision 2.
+However, policies and procedures are an NFO control in NIST SP 800-171 rev 2.
 As a result, many organizations will fail their assessments under programs like CMMC simply because they didn’t know they were required to maintain comprehensive documentation.
-Technically, policies aren’t a requirement in SP 800-171r2, but you can’t fully implement SP 800-171r2 without them.
+Technically, policies aren’t a requirement in SP 800-171 rev 2, but you can’t fully implement SP 800-171r2 without them.

-When “the outcome of the control related to protecting the confidentiality of Controlled Unclassified Information is adequately covered by other related controls” they are designated as “ORC” controls.
+When “the outcome of the control related to protecting the confidentiality of CUI is adequately covered by other related controls” they are designated as ORCs.

 For example: